kurapica/PLoop/README.md

 	* System.AttributeTargets.Event     - for events
 	* System.AttributeTargets.Property  - for properies

-* Inheritable       - whether the attribtue is inheritable, default false
+* Inheritable       - whether the attribute is inheritable, default false

 * Overridable       - Whether the attribute's attach data is overridable, default true